JustinCWolfe/Java8Support/README.md

 1. Include the Java8Support library in your project.

+## Gradle

-2. If you are using gradle, you can include the library by specifying it as a dependency:
+If you are using gradle, you can include the library by specifying it as a dependency:

 ```
 compile 'com.refreshableendlesslist:refreshableEndlessList:1.0'
 ```

+## Maven

-3. If you are using maven, you can include the library by specifying it as a dependency:
+If you are using maven, you can include the library by specifying it as a dependency:

 ```
 <dependency>